Are you looking for an easy project to get in the holiday mood this year? These DIY clay pot candle holders are the craft for you!

-Gardeners will love these Christmas candle holders.
-The main part of the design is made by recycling old terracotta pots.
+As a bonus, the gardeners in your life will love these Christmas candle holders.
+The main part of the design is made by recycling old terra-cotta pots.

 Make Your Own Terracotta Pot Candle Holders